gorankami/gorankami.github.io/_posts/2020-12-26-React-useContext.md

 ---
 layout: post
-title:  "React useContext: a portal to component data and behaviour"
+title:  "React Context API: a portal to component data and behaviour"
 date:   2020-12-26
+category: tutorial
-category: react
+tags: javascript react
+thumbnail: "/assets/2020-12-26-thumb.png"
+description: "Examples of how to utilize context API for different scenarios"
 ---

 Before React 16.8, there were things that really bothered me in the way React Components were sharing data.